metastreet-labs/metastreet-contracts-v2/docs/DESIGN.md

 The Pool is deployed as an ERC1967 `BeaconProxy`.

-Proxied pools can be created with the `PoolFactory` [`createProxied()`](../contracts/PoolFactory.sol#L108) method, which accepts a Pool implementation beacon and initialization parameters.
+Proxied pools can be created with the `PoolFactory` [`createProxied()`](../contracts/PoolFactory.sol#L108) function, which accepts a Pool implementation beacon and initialization parameters.

-Immutable pools can be created with the `PoolFactory` [`create()`](../contracts/PoolFactory.sol#L81) method, which accepts a Pool implementation contract and initialization parameters.
-This method creates an ERC1167 minimal clone proxy.
+Immutable pools can be created with the `PoolFactory` [`create()`](../contracts/PoolFactory.sol#L81) function, which accepts a Pool implementation contract and initialization parameters.
+This function creates an ERC1167 minimal clone proxy.

 As the Pool contract stabilizes, deployment will ultimately switch from `createProxied()` to `create()` and use versioned Pool implementations for newly